h1dd3n3y3/shell-script-archive/README.md

 # shell-script-archive

 Variety of shell scripts purposing their remote call.
-Pick your poison from each folder.
-Instructions are provided.
+Instructions are provided for each folder.
 ## Contributions are welcome!